 - Cost: While it is not always the case, most of the time it will be cheaper to use arbitration.
 Arbitration typically only charges the arbitration fee and any attorneys’ fees, while litigation includes court fees, a lot more attorneys’ fees, and sometimes exert witness fees.

 - Flexibility: While litigation always produces a binding result, although appealable, arbitration may or may not be binding, depending on what the parties agree on.
 The parties may agree that the arbitration award is binding, or they may agree that the decision must be affirmed by the parties for it to be binding.
-However, the default for arbitration is typically binding.
+However, the default is typically binding arbitration.

 - Rules Used: Another layer of flexibility is added by the rules used in the process.
-Litigation requires the court to follow local rules for evidence and proceedings.
+Litigation requires following local rules for evidence and court proceedings.
 On the other hand, arbitration allows the parties to choose the rules, either drawing from an arbitral society or agreeing on their own.